thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Various military buildings static weapon emplacement support
 - Invaders cargo trucks unit roster support
 - Synchronized prices of emplacements and statics in Buy Vehicle menu
-- Added one medic to initial static Emplacement crews to increase their Survivability
+- Added one medic to initial static Emplacement crews to increase their survivability
 - Multiple AA vehicles template support
 - Lowered paradrop plane height to spawnable distance to give defenders chance to shot down the plane
 - More militia AT troopers for both Occupants and Invaders